Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-22-James-Blish-Surface-Tension.md

 Frustrated with the loss of the plate subconsciously and curious about the universe outside the sky, Lavon felt obliged to climb and see.
 But near the water surface, he was suddenly sucked out of water by a strong force and  drowned by the air.

 ## 2.3
 Lavon recovered himself in his spore.
-After convalescence, he planned to make a ship and an outside expedition.
+After convalescence, he and Shar planned to make a crawling ship and an outside expedition from the Bottom.

 Some of his workers quitted from this crazy plan, but more young human were willing to devote themselves to this project.

 ## 2.4
-Lavon rejected to give back the plate as usual yet accepted to go along with them.
+Lavon rejected to give back the plate as usual yet accepted to go along with them for the sake of surveillance.

 They hauled up the wheels to break through the great tension along the space-mud interface.
 Eventually, they landed on the ground with their tiny bottle-like tank for the first time.

 The scorching sun killed lots of their mates and therefore they had to hurry to canyon for fresh water by starlight that they witnessed for the first time.

 ## 2.5
-As they entered the pond of the canyon, Lavon saved a girl reminiscent of his previous incarnation from atrocious Eaters.
+As they entered the rivulet of the canyon, Lavon saved a girl reminiscent of his previous incarnation from atrocious Eaters.
 The girl was curious about the weapon they used to beat Eaters and Lavon said that's cooperation.

 Para was impressed that human succeeded in leading them to conquer the space despite their stymie.
 It was about to die yet in an ignited confidence of knowledge.
 So it finally concealed the real location of the plate.

-Shar doubted whether they actually conquer the space, which was trivial to Lavon lusted after the girl now.
+Shar doubted whether they actually conquer the space, which was trivial to Lavon who was currently lusting  after the girl.

 # Core: 6/9.
 Blish wasn't the first to write on pantrophy, but he was definitely one of the best to describe it in credible detail.
 His circumstantial account on the fictitious discipline called Pantrophy clearly demonstrated his deep knowledge of zoology and biology.
 I would give a higher score if he could write a better plot though.
 Were there any other expeditions who came here to find them or collect their carcasses?
 It's so cold-blooded otherwise.